 NTR 400 SEMINAR IN WELLNESS (1) A study of selected topics and professional development in the field of wellness.
 Not open to first-year students.
-NTR 403 SEMINAR IN FOOD AND NUTRITION (1) A course on the transition from student to professional, including information on internships, readying for employment, professional behavior, and other topics in food and nutrition.
-Open to senior majors only.
 PCS 380 PROJECT (3) An upper-level project involving the application of peace and conflict studies to the student's major.
 The project may be an internship, a practicum or an independent study.
 If the student's major includes a field work or internship component or a seminar, this project could be a part of such an experience, on approval of the PCS advisor and the faculty member supervising the major course.
 Offered on demand.
 PHY 105 THE PHYSICAL WORLD (4) This course is designed to introduce non-science majors to the fundamental concepts of physics.
 It also presents some earth and space science topics.
 Laboratory sessions give students hands-on experience, which illuminates topics explored in the lecture sessions.
 Throughout, the presentation includes the history of the science, the present-day understanding of the science and the impact of scientific knowledge on humankind.
 Prerequisite: MAT 050 or placement into MAT 100 or above.
 Satisfies Scientific Inquiry Competency.
-PHY150 ENGINEERING SEMINAR (1) This one-hour course is designed to introduce students to the many different fields of study in engineering.
+PHY 150 ENGINEERING SEMINAR (1) This one-hour course is designed to introduce students to the many different fields of study in engineering.
 Students will listen to guest speakers and/or read through the scientific literature.
 PHY 202 ASTRONOMY (4) An introductory course in astronomy.
 Lectures discuss sky cycles, astronomical tools, star evolution, galaxies, the solar system.
 Lab involves observation with naked eye, binoculars and telescopes.
 Three lectures, three hours of laboratory per week.
 The student must be flexible concerning lab time because observations are dependent upon weather and when the desired objects appear in the sky.
 Observations might be early evening, middle of the night or early morning.
 Prerequisite: placement into MAT 100 or above.
 Offered alternate years.
 Satisfies Scientific Inquiry Competency.
 PHY 203 EARTH SCIENCE (4) A survey course in geology/earth-science with emphasis on interpreting environment-shaping processes in terms of physical and chemical properties.
 Three lectures, one two-hour lab per week.
 Prerequisites: PHY 105, PHY 211, CEM 121 or permission of the instructor.
 Offered alternate years.
 PHY 211 PHYSICS FOR SCIENCE AND ENGINEERING 1 (5) The sequence PHY 211 and 212 form the standard year of calculus-based physics for science and engineering students.
 Topics include Newtonian mechanics, heat, electricity, magnetism, oscillations and waves, sound and light.
 Four lectures, two hours of laboratory work per week.
 Students who have not had high-school physics, calculus or CEM 121 may wish to consult with the professor before attempting this course.
 Satisfies Scientific Inquiry competency.
 PHY 212 PHYSICS FOR SCIENCE AND ENGINEERING 2 (5) The continuation of PHY 211.
 Four lectures, two hours of laboratory work per week.
 Writing-enriched course.
 Prerequisite: CMP 110 or CMP 120 and PHY 211.
 PHY 299 SPECIAL TOPICS IN PHYSICS (credit varies) By arrangement.